linuxkit/linuxkit/README.md

 LinuxKit, a toolkit for building custom minimal, immutable Linux distributions.

-- Secure defaults without compromising usability
+- Secure defaults without compromising usability.
-- Everything is replaceable and customisable
+- Everything is replaceable and customisable.
-- Immutable infrastructure applied to building Linux distributions
+- Immutable infrastructure applied to building Linux distributions.
-- Completely stateless, but persistent storage can be attached
+- Completely stateless, but persistent storage can be attached.
-- Easy tooling, with easy iteration
+- Easy tooling, with easy iteration.
-- Built with containers, for running containers
+- Built with containers, for running containers.
-- Designed to create [reproducible builds](./docs/reproducible-builds.md) [WIP]
+- Designed to create [reproducible builds](./docs/reproducible-builds.md) [WIP].
-- Designed for building and running clustered applications, including but not limited to container orchestration such as Docker or Kubernetes
+- Designed for building and running clustered applications, including but not limited to container orchestration such as Docker or Kubernetes.
-- Designed from the experience of building Docker Editions, but redesigned as a general-purpose toolkit
+- Designed from the experience of building Docker Editions, but redesigned as a general-purpose toolkit.
-- Designed to be managed by external tooling, such as [Infrakit](https://github.com/docker/infrakit) (renamed to [deploykit](https://github.com/docker/deploykit) which has been archived in 2019) or similar tools
+- Designed to be managed by external tooling, such as [Infrakit](https://github.com/docker/infrakit) (renamed to [deploykit](https://github.com/docker/deploykit) which has been archived in 2019) or similar tools.
-- Includes a set of longer-term collaborative projects in various stages of development to innovate on kernel and userspace changes, particularly around security
+- Includes a set of longer-term collaborative projects in various stages of development to innovate on kernel and userspace changes, particularly around security.

 LinuxKit currently supports the `x86_64`, `arm64`, and `s390x` architectures on a variety of platforms, both as virtual machines and baremetal (see [below](#booting-and-testing) for details).